pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/04-deploy-and-manage-collector.md

     spec:
       containers:
       - name: frontend
-        image: ghcr.io/pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial-frontend:TODO(pin)
+        image: ghcr.io/pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial-frontend:latest
         env:
           - name: OTEL_INSTRUMENTATION_ENABLED
             value: "true"
 ```

-To provide you with a shortcut here, we have prepared a way for you to use a manually instrumented version of the frontend: The environment variable OTEL_INSTRUMENTATION_ENABLED set to true will make sure that the instrument.js is included.
+To provide you with a shortcut here, we have prepared a way for you to use a manually instrumented version of the frontend: The environment variable `OTEL_INSTRUMENTATION_ENABLED` set to true will make sure that the `instrument.js` is included.

 Before applying the annotation let's take a look at the pod specification: